Prescription pill addiction affects individuals of all ethnicities and genders—here are the long-term effects of prescription drug abuse.

 - Benzodiazepines, like Valium and Xanax, which are prescribed to relieve anxiety;

-- And the new (non-benzodiazepinic) sleep medications, like Ambien and Lunesta, commonly used to treat sleep disorders.
+- And the new (non-benzodiazepines) sleep medications, like Ambien and Lunesta, are commonly used to treat sleep disorders.

-Teens are especially susceptible side effects of depressants.
-In teens, depressants can cause depression, confusion, exhaustion and irritability.
+Teens are especially susceptible to the side effects of depressants.
+In teens, depressants can cause depression, confusion, exhaustion, and irritability.
 Part of this sensitivity to the drug in teens is due to naturally occurring hormonal imbalances or changes that are common to this age group.

 Because depressants work by slowing down the brain’s activity, they can diminish heartbeat and respiration to dangerously low levels.
 This is especially true when depressants are combined with alcohol or OTC medications.
 It’s a combination that can even lead to death.

 Depressants are highly addictive drugs, and when chronic users or abusers stop taking them, they can experience severe withdrawal symptoms, including anxiety, insomnia, and muscle tremors.
 In fact, going “cold turkey” off of some depressants can have life-threatening consequences, like seizures, convulsions, and, in rare instances, death.

 The Bottom Line